Seawater systems for yachts

 Stiff, stuck, or difficult-to-move bottom valves

-When a valve stops responding normally or is difficult to open and close, the system loses operational safety and it is advisable to intervene before it fails completely.
+When a valve stops responding normally or is difficult to open and close, the circuit loses operational safety and it is advisable to intervene before it fails completely.

 Common symptom